-As you may know (because I’ve found a way to work it into every conversation, blog post, and Facebook status over the past few weeks), I had a raging case of Whooping Cough that ruined my life from February to April.
+As you may know (because I found a way to work it into every conversation, blog post, and Facebook status), I had a raging case of Whooping Cough that ruined my life for three straight months.

 I don’t GO to the doctor.